seiyria/ionic2-pagination/README.md

 // if you use typescript
 ```

+## Note
+Make sure you're using a bundler or compiler such as tsc, webpack, or babel.
+This uses exports which are not finalized by the spec yet.

 ### Why `ionc`?
 Short for "Ionic Compatible" - I don't want to collide with them in case they ever create their own pagination component.